Niolon/XHARPy/README.rst

 Documentation
 -------------

-With the sphinx package and
+With the sphinx package and the sphinx-rtd-theme installed you can compile the documentation using make instal in the doc directory.
+A prebuild version is available, but might be slightly out of date.